Drywps/PV_Hydrogen-1/README.md

 - Hydrogen energy retention: 54%

-The discounted LCOH is now a direct model output (`calculate_discounted_lcoh()`), using the same Capital Recovery Factor already applied elsewhere in the model for NPV reporting — not a separate discounting method bolted on for LCOH alone.
+The discounted LCOH uses the same Capital Recovery Factor already applied elsewhere in the model for NPV reporting, keeping the discounting treatment consistent across the whole model rather than introducing a second method just for LCOH.
-Earlier versions of this project only estimated the discounted figure by hand (8.5–9.5 €/kg); the implemented calculation puts it slightly higher, at 9.70 €/kg, which is a useful reminder that back-of-envelope corrections are a starting point, not a substitute for running the actual number.

 **Bottom line: hydrogen-from-curtailment is technically feasible but economically marginal under moderate curtailment**, and notably more marginal